 Not only do they run on a limited schedule, but they also only allow a few hundred people per tour.
 This creates a more intimate visiting experience, but it also creates high demand for these tickets.

 The challenges above are also what make a night tour such a special trip.
-With only a few hundred people, they are able to open up restricted areas, provide more guidance, and allow people to roam around a little more.
+With only a few hundred people, they are able to open up restricted areas on Alcatraz Island, provide more guidance, and allow people to roam around a little more.

 After you get off the ferry, the Alcatraz night tour starts with a brief overview of what to expect given by one of the rangers.
 This is the same as during the day, but includes information on additional things to do that evening.